postmanlabs/labs-docs/_posts/01_postman/08_api_documentation/2017-05-04-publishing_public_docs.md

 ### Generating public documentation

 You can only publish documentation for collections that you created or for which you have write permissions.
-[Open the docs page](/docs/postman/api_documentation/viewing_documentation) for one of your collections.
+[In the documentation page](/docs/postman/api_documentation/viewing_documentation) for one of your collections.
 Click the **Publish** button at the top of the screen.

 [![publish button](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/docs-publish-button.png) ](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/docs-publish-button.png)